Ukraine leader to go to EU summit, but not ready to sign pact

-Shifting Ukraine's economy onto European standards would require not less than $20 billion (12.3 billion pounds) per year, he said in a television interview.
+Shifting Ukraine's economy onto European standards would require not less than $20 billion per year, he said in a television interview.

 Yanukovich's government announced last week it had shelved plans to sign a landmark pact with the European Union at the summit in Lithuania's capital, stunning EU leaders and igniting pro-Europe rallies in the former Soviet republic.